-- (2) Not more than 25% of Federal Realty's total assets may be represented by securities, other than those in the 75% asset class. - (3) Except for investments in REITs, qualified REIT subsidiaries and taxable REIT subsidiaries, the value of any one issuer's securities owned by Federal Realty may not exceed 5% of the value of Federal Realty's total assets. - (4) Except for investments in REITs, qualified REIT subsidiaries and taxable REIT subsidiaries, Federal Realty may not own more than 10% of any one issuer's outstanding voting securities. - (5) Except for investments in REITs, qualified REIT subsidiaries and taxable REIT subsidiaries, Federal Realty may not own more than 10% of the total value of the outstanding securities of any one issuer. - (6) Not more than 20% of the value of Federal Realty's total assets may be represented by the securities of one or more taxable REIT subsidiaries.
+- (2) Not more than 25% of Federal Realty's total assets may be represented by securities, other than those in the 75% asset class. - (3) Except for equity investments in REITs, qualified REIT subsidiaries, taxable REIT subsidiaries or investments secured by real estate, the value of any one issuer's securities owned by Federal Realty may not exceed 5% of the value of Federal Realty's total assets. - (4) Except for equity investments in REITs, qualified REIT subsidiaries, taxable REIT subsidiaries or investments secured by real estate, Federal Realty may not own more than 10% of any one issuer's outstanding voting securities. - (5) Except for equity investments in REITs, qualified REIT subsidiaries, taxable REIT subsidiaries or investments secured by real estate, Federal Realty may not own more than 10% of the total value of the outstanding securities of any one issuer. - (6) Not more than 20% of the value of Federal Realty's total assets may be represented by the securities of one or more taxable REIT subsidiaries.